kayzhu/kayzhu.github.com/about/index.md

 tagline: this site and me
 ---

-Kay Zhu is a software engineer in the Virtual Reality group at Google.
+Kay Zhu is a software engineer working on [compiler for TensorFlow](https://www.tensorflow.org/performance/xla/) at Google.
+Previously he also worked at Google VR group and Google Fiber.
 He occasionally refers himself in third person.

 When he's not sitting in front of a computer, you can find him watching movies